 Psychosocial Support:

 The training environment balanced skill development with emotional support.
-Participants described moments of deep concentration—”like therapy”—interspersed with laughter and shared encouragement that helped lighten the trauma burdens many carried.
+Participants described moments of deep concentration—”like therapy”—interspersed with laughter and shared encouragement that helped lighten the trauma burdens many carried, further aiding Refugee-women IGA empowerment efforts.

 Results: 100% Success Rate

-All 31 women successfully completed the training program, achieving remarkable outcomes:
+All 31 women successfully completed the training program, achieving remarkable outcomes connected to Refugee-women IGA empowerment:

-• Business confidence: Many women expressed readiness to offer Henna services at community events, weddings, and from their homes
+- Business confidence: Many women expressed readiness to offer Henna services at community events, weddings, and from their homes—a significant step for IGA empowerment among refugee-women

-• Income opportunities: Several women began receiving service requests during the training period
+- Income opportunities: Several women began receiving service requests during the training period, advancing their journey to IGA empowerment in refugee communities

 “One participant told us she never imagined she could learn a skill that people admire so quickly,” shared TRAID staff.
 “That sense of accomplishment was transformative for her emotional healing journey.”

-Mothers shared that the hope of earning income through Henna services gave them renewed strength to support their children, especially during this challenging period of funding cuts affecting refugee assistance programs in Uganda.
+Mothers shared that the hope of earning income through Henna services gave them renewed strength to support their children, especially during this challenging period of funding cuts affecting refugee assistance programs in Uganda and making Refugee-women IGA empowerment initiatives even more critical.

 Overcoming Challenges

 While the program achieved strong outcomes, resource limitations required participants to share training materials.
-Some women needed additional time due to concentration difficulties related to past trauma.
-Despite these challenges, participant motivation remained high, with strong peer support networks emerging naturally within the group.
+Some needed additional time due to concentration difficulties related to past trauma, yet the Refugee-women remained motivated towards IGA empowerment goals through strong peer support.

 Building on Success: Next Steps